-“Quality of life” sounds like a subjective evaluation, but the truth is that it can be measured through the assessment of financial security, job satisfaction, family life, health, and safety.
-It is a tall order to tackle them holistically, but I believe that is the job of the Birmingham City Council and the Mayor.
-When we are building budgets or setting our city priorities, every decision should be made according to this question: will this improve the quality of life for the people of Birmingham?
-And if the answer is no, it means we must look elsewhere for answers.
-I am committed to bettering the quality of life for my neighbors, and I want to hear your ideas for how we can achieve that goal.
+A Better “Quality of life” is the assessment of financial security, job satisfaction, family life, health, and safety.
+When we are building budgets or setting our city priorities, every decision I make will be according to this question: will this improve the quality of life for the people in District 4?
+I am committed to bettering the quality of life for District 4, and I want to hear your ideas for how we can achieve that goal.

 Establishing partnerships with corporations, schools, nonprofits, and other organizations to create workforce training programs for residents of District 4 is key.
 By utilizing fast-track skills training, we can quickly train individuals for immediate and lasting employment.

 The citizens of District 4 deserve a Birmingham City Council leader who values accountability, visibility, and availability.
 I want to be the kind of councilwoman who you know you can reach out to—one who you know you will see around at local events and are encouraged to approach to share your questions and concerns.
 District 4 doesn’t currently have that kind of leadership.
 Too often, decision-making is happening behind closed doors and out of the eye of the public.
 I want our conversations about the betterment of Birmingham to happen out in the community.

 I know that many of my neighbors feel ignored and neglected by leaders in our city.
 I myself have felt my concerns be pushed aside.
 That’s why I want to offer something different.
 I want to give you my voice, so that I can vocalize your individual concerns using a public platform.